NFL rumors: Jaire Alexander's Packers exit likely amid 'frustrations'

 Heading into the 2025 NFL calendar year, one of the biggest questions surrounding the Green Bay Packers is the future of star cornerback Jaire Alexander with the organization.

-Initially drafted by the team all the way back in 2018, Alexander has played every single snap of his career with the Packers, but after two straight seasons of playing just seven games a piece, some wondered if one side or the other – maybe both – could be looking to move on heading into 2025.
+Initially drafted by the team all the way back in 2018, Alexander has played every single snap of his career with the Packers, but after consecutive seasons of playing just seven games apiece, some wondered if one side or the other – maybe both – could be looking to move on heading into 2025.

 While Alexander didn't make any public comments when he was cleaning out his locker, his general manager, Brian Gutekunst, did, even if he didn't make a big statement either way about the Louisville product's future amid a “frustrating” period of his career.